nagababudba0999/ev_app/README.md

 ## Overview

-The GITAM Transportation System is a web application designed to help users find and book available buses efficiently.
+The IITH Transportation System is a web application designed to help users find and book available buses efficiently.
 It offers a user-friendly interface for searching buses based on source and destination, and allows users to book their seats directly.

 ## Features